 Create your own community garden

 Did you know that you can create a community garden?

 Community gardening is allowed on private property almost anywhere in Raleigh, provided the following conditions are met:

-Structures and/or site uses related to creating a community garden need to meet applicable standards of the City Code (e.g., shed size/placement, site maintenance, etc.).
+Structures and/or site uses related to creating a community garden must meet applicable standards of the City code (e.g., shed size/placement, site maintenance, etc.).

 Other Items for Consideration

 Soil: Check the soil for contamination by having a soil test performed by the Wake County Cooperative Extension

 Sun: Ensure that the site is not shaded by nearby buildings or trees.
 An open south facing space is best because vegetables need at least 6 to 8 hours of sunlight per day.
 Shade in a small area can be beneficial for creating a shade garden and a comfortable seating area.